The body-clock is a cluster of neurons connected to the eyes that dictates the rhythm of most bodily functions.

 The body-clock, which is a cluster of neurons in the brain, has the same structure in all mammals, which is remarkable.
 It consists of two groups: two-communities of neurons that are strongly linked within each community and less strongly linked between the communities.

 The neurons "fire" in a periodic way.
 This means that they pass through a variety of states, culminating in the release of electricity before the process starts again.
 In order for the body-clock to function optimally, the firing of the neurons needs to be synchronized to some degree.
 This is achieved because each neuron reacts to the neurons firing around it, by adjusting the moment at which it fires itself.
 Many experiments have been done to understand the structure and functioning of the SCN better.
-These experiments must also be supplemented with mathematical models, which can guide the experiments.
-One of the mathematical models used to describe synchronization was proposed by Kuramoto in 1975.

 Many experiments have been conducted to understand the influence of the light-dark cycle of the sun on the body-clock.
 These typically involve rats or mice that are exposed to a regular light-dark cycle, before being put in a changing environment.
 The goal is to see how the behavior of the animals changes as a result of this change.
 The activity of the animals is used as a measure of the synchronization of the body-clock.
 How does the experiment work?
 The day is divided into time slots and the animal is provided with a running wheel, or something of that type, which measures when the animal is active (running in its wheel).
 Each time slot in which the animal is active is marked appropriately.
 When the light-dark cycle is regular, the animal will display a single period of activity, represented by a number of consecutively marked active time slots, followed by a period of inactivity or sleep.
 Since the body-clock regulates when the animal is active, a regular pattern is a sign of a synchronized body-clock.